Popova (crater)

 Popova is a crater on Mercury.
 Its name was adopted by the International Astronomical Union in 2012, after the Russian painter and designer Lyubov Popova.

-The crater has a bright ray system that overlies surrounding features and is thus young.
+The crater has a central peak and has a bright ray system that overlies surrounding features and is thus young.

 The peak-ring basin Chekhov is to the southeast of Popova, and the flat-floored Unkei is to the northeast.